This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Line a baking sheet with parchment paper.
-Insert a popsicle stick in one end of each banana piece.
-Dip one banana half in the glass of chocolate and allow excess chocolate to drip off.
+- Line a large baking sheet with parchment paper.
+Insert a popsicle stick into each banana half.
+Place them on the prepared baking sheet and freeze for 30 minutes.

 Equipment